 everywhere by overcoming a goal deficit and winning the Eastern Conference Final against Frank De Boer’s Atlanta side at the Mercedes-Benz Stadium on Wednesday.

 The Canadian side had reached the Play Offs in good form, having finished the regular season in 4th place in the East, 9th in the overall table, and with an unbeaten run that stretched over the league’s last ten games.
 Whilst they required extra-time to run riot against D.C., Toronto’s biggest scalp of the Play Offs so far was easily against no.1 seed NYCFC in New York, where their game plan was executed perfectly on their way to a 1-2 win.

-In our MLS predictions before the game, we had Toronto priced at outsider odds of +280.
-A tie between the two sides was ahead of a Toronto win at +270, with Atlanta’s favourite odds originally priced at -130.
+.
+A tie between the two sides was ahead of a Toronto win at

 Frank De Boer’s Atlanta side had also shown the resolute, steely level of composure that comes with a side stacked with as much talent as theirs for most of the season however.The current MLS Cup Champions, there was no sign of the expectation getting to them as they cruised past New England and Philadelphia, not conceding a single goal in the process.